raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 If everything went well, you should have an executable named `exe` in the new *build* directory.

+Note: At this point, if you want to recompile the code after some changes to the source code, it is sufficient to go to the *build* directory and use the command $`make`.

 #### 👉 Instructions to **execute** the code:

 The executable takes no arguments.
-To run use the following command:
+To run, go to the "build" folder, and use the following command:
 ```
 ./exe
 ```